jake-bladt/magnate/readme.md

 ## Language

-* For early deployment, serverless should be an option.
+For early deployment, serverless should be an option.
 If we use Amazon Lambda, this limits us to Node, Python, and maybe C# or Java.
+While access to the JVM means we could use JVM-hosted languages, that's more fun than practical.